nikolaevra/personal-notes/notes.md

             - Still need linker to use multiple files
         - Output (Machine Code)
             - program written in Machine code
-        `// If all goes right, the output/input is the same program or atleast behaves the same way`
+        `If all goes right, the output/input is the same program or atleast behaves the same way`

 * What is Machine Language?
     - von Neumann Architecture